 ‘We’ll take my Harley.
 Rock’s transport of choice.
 Not as fast, clean or efficient as a Japanese bike, but it sounds humongous’

-A well known line from the musical We Will Rock You, this was taken during the Remembrance Sunday service in George Square, Glasgow, Scotland in November 201.
+Borrowing a well known line from the musical We Will Rock You, this photograph was taken during the Remembrance Sunday service in George Square, Glasgow, Scotland in November 2016.
 This was one of the many motorbikes at the service owned by those who had served in conflict as members of the British Armed Forces.

 The veterans who rode these machines proudly displayed their medals on their leathers as they arrived to take part in the service.